Cecabank analyses the challenges of the digital environment in the financial sector at a new Ck-lab conference

 Three round tables

-The Ck-lab event consisted of three round tables discussing topics such as the importance of the use of data in the digital environment, the current situation of major players in e-commerce and the challenges posed to the financial system by the continuous digital transformation and the emergence of fintechs.
+The act of Ck-lab appeared of three round tables in which were discussed topics as the importance of the detail's use in the digital environment, current affairs of the major players in the e-commerce or the challenges that supposes for the financial system the constant digital transformation and the appearance of the fintechs.
 The tables were made up of professionals from organisations such as AXA, Bankia, Global Strategy Solutions, Banco Sabadell, Mastercard, Euro6000, Caser, Amadeus IT Group, Qbitia, Servinform and Coindesk, as well as Cecabank experts in these fields.

 In the data table the figure of the CDO (Chief Data Officer) was highlighted as a profile that is gaining more and more strength in organisations and its main challenge today is to extend the data culture within its entity; that is, to obtain information and knowledge so that companies can make decisions as quickly as possible and in a collaborative spirit.
 Another of the occupations mentioned is data ethics; that is, the way in which we collect, store, manage, use and dispose of data.
 It is necessary to have policies and procedures, such as GDPR, to ensure its proper use.